HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 ## Discoverability

 In this section, we look at the dynamics of web discoverability with increasing adoption of Generative AI on the web.
-We primarily focus on two important approaches that dictate discoverability of websites via AI-based platforms and services.
+We primarily focus on two important approaches that dictate discoverability of websites via AI-based platforms and services: the `robots.txt` and `llms.txt` files.

-### robots.txt
+### `robots.txt`

-The `robots.txt` file, located at the root of a domain (for example, `http://example.com/robots.txt`), allows website owners to declare crawl directives for automated bots.
-Beyond traditional crawlers, in the age of Generative AI, websites can also be crawled by AI-powered agentic crawlers or by model providers to collect internet-scale data for training their LLMs.
+The <a hreflang="en" href="https://www.robotstxt.org/"><code>robots.txt</code> file</a>, located at the root of a domain (for example, `http://example.com/robots.txt`), allows website owners to declare crawl directives for automated bots.
+In the past, web crawling was primarily for search engines and archives.
+However, in the age of Generative AI, websites can also be crawled by AI-powered agentic crawlers or by model providers to collect internet-scale data for training their LLMs.
 As a result, websites have increased their reliance on `robots.txt` files to express their content-access preferences to these crawlers.

-An example `robots.txt` directive to instruct a User-Agent string containing OpenAI's GPTBot to not crawl the site can be expressed as follows:
+An example `robots.txt` directive to instruct a `User-Agent` string containing GPTBot, <a hreflang="en" href="https://platform.openai.com/docs/bots">OpenAI's bot used to crawl websites for model training purposes</a>, to not crawl a site can be expressed as follows:

 ```
 User-Agent: GPTBot